 To take an example, Dyson has shown exactly that through their Air Multiplier machines, that are doing the same thing as a regular fan, but the one thing that their brand image screams is innovation.
 By making their fans bladeless, not only have they improved their product by eliminating noise, improving the visual design drastically, but they have done so in a creative and innovative way.
 See also this post about Dr. Ralph Wilson (Doctor EBiz) and how he pioneered online publishing

-An easy place to start for new entrepreneurs is to write down day to day ideas or hurdles that they face.
+I know, Biotech is mostly for the big companies but an easy place to start for new entrepreneurs is to write down day to day ideas or hurdles that they face.
 Then brainstorm ideas to fix them.
 Act like you’re your own web designer.
 Keeping your mind running will keep it creative and that is where the key to the next innovative idea lies.

 What makes a business unique is the ability to stand out from the rest and that can only be achieved if entrepreneurs keep the gears in their heads turning, always moving forward, always thinking of ways to make their business bigger and better.
 In other words, continuous innovation needs to be at the forefront of any business’s agenda to achieve a competitive edge -and come up with the next billion dollar idea.